How Much Does A Post Frame Home Cost? - Image

 Porches – $30/square foot

 Now keep in mind, these prices can go up and down based on the style of your house.
-If you have 57 windows, 8 custom built entry doors, and solid cedar details on all your porches, the price is going to go up, but if you keep your selections reasonable, you should be able to hit these numbers or even lower depending on your choices.
+If you have 57 windows, 8 custom built entry doors, and solid cedar details on all your porches, the price is going to go up, but if you keep your selections reasonable, you should be able to hit around these numbers or possibly even lower depending on your choices.

 Now there is a lot more to a house than just the shell, so how much is the rest going to cost?

-• 4″ concrete flatwork will cost around $7-$9/sq ft
+• 4″ concrete flatwork will cost around $9-$12/sq ft

 • Septic systems – $15,000 to $50,000 depending on size and style of system required